 Paramount is the first school KCMHSAS recognized for taking the Look Beyond pledge as a group.
 Teachers at the school also received training in youth mental health first aid last year from the same organization.

 "As a school, we are continuing to bring more education to parents and staff about mental health so that we can better serve our families," said Christine Welc, principal at Paramount Charter Academy.

-If you or a loved one is struggling with mental health, visit Kalamazoo Community Mental Health and Substance Abuse Services for helpful resources.
+If you or a loved one is struggling with mental health, visit Integrated Services of Kalamazoo for helpful resources.